-• If the open interest is to buy, we review the lowest 'sell' limit order submitted and match it to the amount of open interest that is equivalent to the size associated with the limit order. e.g. if the limit order was to sell \$20m of bonds/loans, we match it against \$20m of open interest.
+- If the open interest is to buy, we review the lowest 'sell' limit order submitted and match it to the amount of open interest that is equivalent to the size associated with the limit order. e.g. if the limit order was to sell \$20m of bonds/loans, we match it against \$20m of open interest.
 If the open interest was to sell, we use 'buy' limit orders and start at the highest.
-As the open interest direction is published prior to the second stage, only limit orders of the relevant type are gathered and submitted for the second part of the auction.

-• We then take the next lowest order (in the case of buy open interest) and match that.
+As the open interest direction is published prior to the second stage, only limit orders of the relevant type are gathered and submitted for the second part of the auction. - We then take the next lowest order (in the case of buy open interest) and match that.
 We continue to run through this process until we have matched all the open interest, or run out of limit orders.
 In the case of the former, the last limit order used to match against the open interest is the final price.
-If we run out of limit orders, then in the case of buy open interest the final price is the greater of the limit offer cap and par if an LCDS auction, or simply par if a CDS auction.
+If we run out of limit orders, then in the case of buy open interest the final price par.
 In the case of open interest to sell, the final price is zero.

-At this point the 'inside market midpoint' is reviewed and checked against the price of the last limit order used to match the open interest.
-If the final limit order is more than the 'cap' amount (typically 1% of par) higher (in case of sell open interest) or lower (in the case of buy open interest) than the inside market midpoint, the final price will be set to be the inside market midpoint plus or minus the cap respectively.
+At this point the 'initial market midpoint' is reviewed and checked against the price of the last limit order used to match the open interest.
+If the final limit order is more than the 'cap' amount (typically half of the bid-offer spread) higher (in case of sell open interest) or lower (in the case of buy open interest) than the initial market midpoint, the final price will be set to be the initial market midpoint plus or minus the cap respectively.
 This is to avoid a large limit order being submitted off-market to try and manipulate the results, particularly in the case of a small open interest.